JesseRai/crypto-dashboard-sql-tableau/README.md

 - **Price & moving averages** – The main line chart plots the closing price along with 7‑day and 30‑day moving averages, revealing short‑ and medium‑term trends.
 - **Weekly percentage returns** – A bar chart summarises weekly percentage returns, highlighting periods of strong gains or losses.

-The Tableau dashboard uses CSV outputs from the SQL script, so results are synchronised with your data processing logic.
+The Tableau dashboard uses CSV outputs from the SQL scripts, so results are synchronised with your data processing logic.

 ## Getting Started

-To replicate this project or adapt it to your own data:

 1. **Load raw data** – Import your cryptocurrency price data into a relational database.
-Ensure columns match the schema defined in the SQL script (`Currency`, `date`, `Open`, `High`, `Low`, `Close`, `Volume`, `Market Cap`).
+Ensure columns match the schema defined in `create_crypto_clean.sql` (currency, date, open, high, low, close, volume, market cap).
-2. **Run the SQL script** – Execute `SQL/code.sql` in your database environment.
+2. **Run the SQL scripts** – Execute each script in the `SQL/` directory in numerical order.
 This will create tables and views and produce the KPIs and time series used in the dashboard.
 3. **Export to CSV** – From your database, export the results of the relevant views (e.g., `v_crypto_kpis2`, `v_price_timeseries`) into CSV files.
 4. **Build/refresh the dashboard** – Open Tableau Desktop or Tableau Public, connect to the exported CSVs, and refresh the data sources.
 The interactive dashboard will update automatically.